-Embrace life in Koh Kong & the Cardamom Mountains
+Cambodia - Getting to know Koh Kong & the Cardamom Mountains

+The south-western corner of Cambodia is a nature lover's paradise.
 To reach the region, you have to drive south-west from Phnom Penh, then up along the Koh Kong Conservation Corridor.
 This area is rich in nature and bio-diversity, thankfully protected by the Cambodian government.
 The stunning Cardamom Mountain range makes an impressive backdrop to much of the drive, and can be reached by a small detour from the main road south.

+- Visit the remote village of Chi Pat, only accessible by dusty track, has joined forces with several neighbouring settlements to form a community-based eco-tourism project.
 Founded by the Wildlife Alliance, the project consists of a few basic guesthouses and homestays.
 The villagers also participating in administration, cooking and guiding.
 Activities on offer range from relaxed cycling, close to the villages, to overnight camping in the hills and full-on five day treks.
 Mountain biking and boating are both available, and your programme will be arranged to suit your preferences.
 Your stay can range from an afternoon to a few days.

-Travelling further south, across the Tatai Bridge and through the small town of Koh Kong, there are a number of interesting spots to explore, the most popular probably being the Peam Krasaop Mangrove Forest and the town itself.
+- Travelling further south, across the Tatai Bridge and through the small town of Koh Kong, there are a number of interesting spots to explore, the most popular probably being the Peam Krasaop Mangrove Forest and the town itself.